gonter/redmine-sync/README.md

 the rather hairy problem of migrating issues or even issue numbers and whatever embedded in Wiki text.

-Right now, synchronizing stuff that are related to users work.
+* Right now, migrating stuff that are related to users work.
-Wiki migration seems to work now too.
+* Wiki migration seems to work now too.

-The next step: Wiki-Attachments
+* Migrating attachments (using rsync'ed backup files) now work too.
+* Migrating watchers works.

+The next step: Maybe I should reconsider the core synchronization code, but this will have to wait until the migration job at hand is completed.

+h2.
+Notes

+h3.
+Perl

 Why Perl?
 I'm not fluent enough in Ruby to even consider it as the tool of choice for this problem.
 The script directly talks with the MySQL databases of the Redmine instances, it basically ignores the API.

-NOTES
+h3.
+To be improved

 The project's entry in 'wikis' whould be added to syncs by hand since Redmine creates the Wiki but the script currently doesn't check for that, it only looks at the syncs table.

-TODOS

-* watchers: point to various content types, so only stuff that is actually handled should be migrated here
+Also, the pre-configured trackers and roles need to be considered.

+h2.
+TODOs